Skip to main content

 • culture of open cooperation between the private sector, government departments, regulators and enforcement agencies – or the absence of such a culture.

-Our aim with this initial report was to estimate the impact of cyber attacks on the growth of digital economies.
-We also wanted to understand the impact of cyber attacks on a country’s economic development as measured by GDP.
+Our aim with this initial report was to estimate the impact of cyber-attacks on the growth of digital economies.
+We also wanted to understand the impact of cyber-attacks on a country’s economic development as measured by GDP.

 This is not a trivial task.
 Multiple elements must be considered, and our initial study demonstrates the need for further analysis and research.

-For example, the analysis we have conducted so far leads us to believe that the more digitised a country is, the more cyber attacks it suffers.
-We found that an increase of one unit in the level of digital development is linked to an increase in cyber attacks of about 0.035%.
-This implies that businesses in highly digitised markets are more likely to experience cyber attacks.
+For example, the analysis we have conducted so far leads us to believe that the more digitised a country is, the more cyber-attacks it suffers.
+We found that an increase of one unit in the level of digital development is linked to an increase in cyber-attacks of about 0.035%.
+This implies that businesses in highly digitised markets are more likely to experience cyber-attacks.

-We established that an increase in the frequency of cyber attacks of just 1% is associated with an average decrease in GDP of 0.011%.
-This implies that the average cyber attack tends to cost an economy US$50m.
+We established that an increase in the frequency of cyber-attacks of just 1% is associated with an average decrease in GDP of 0.011%.
+This implies that the average cyber-attack tends to cost an economy US$50m.

 Details of the techniques we adopted to explore our two central hypotheses, along with additional details of the data used and regressions’ findings, are set out in the full paper.

-Orbit Risk
+Cyber Risk

 Learn more